Identifying Testing Improprieties, Irregularities, and Breaches

 - The incident is mitigated as necessary by school staff, and the LEA CAASPP coordinator is contacted for assistance with mitigation as necessary.

-- The CAASPP test site coordinator or LEA CAASPP coordinator reports the impropriety using the online STAIRS/Appeals process in TOMS within 24 hours.
+- The site CAASPP coordinator or LEA CAASPP coordinator reports the impropriety using the online STAIRS/Appeals process in TOMS within 24 hours.

 Irregularity